opendocsg/slw-judgments-backfill/2018_SGHC_72/report.md

 **Appropriate sentence**

-67     For the offence of rape in C2, following the guidelines set by the Court of Appeal in _Ng Kean Meng Terence v Public Prosecutor_ [2017] 2 SLR 449 (“ _Terence Ng_ ”) at [73], I found that the present case fell within Band 2 of the sentencing bands.
+67     For the offence of rape in C2, following the guidelines set by the Court of Appeal in _Ng Kean Meng Terence v Public Prosecutor_ <span class="citation">[2017] 2 SLR 449</span> (“ _Terence Ng_ ”) at [73], I found that the present case fell within Band 2 of the sentencing bands.
 Of the offence-specific aggravating factors highlighted by the Prosecution (breach of trust, severe harm to the Victim and deliberate infliction of

 special trauma by the Accused), [note: 152] I found that two factors were present in this case: (1) breach of trust by the Accused _vis-à-vis_ his own mother and (2) harm caused to the Victim ( _Terence Ng_ at [44]).
 The first offence-specific aggravating factor of breach of trust was not disputed by the